The best lovage pesto! Try an unusual pesto recipe bursting with fresh flavor, a condiment that goes with anything and makes any dish taste better.

 Freeze it, and you can enjoy it for at least one year.
 Defrost the jars in the fridge or on the counter.
 Defrosted lovage pesto will keep in the refrigerator for about 2 weeks.

 I never discard them.
-Instead, I freeze them and use them to make chicken stock, beef bone broth, or vegetable stock.
-Wash and dry them, chop them roughly and freeze them in freezer bags.
+Instead, I freeze them and use them to make chicken stock(like in this Romanian chicken soup), beef bone broth, or vegetable stock.
+Wash and dry them, chop them roughly, and freeze them in freezer bags.

 Freeze the chopped leaves in freezer bags; they will keep well for at least 6 months.